Webbgaraget/wg-meta-box/README.md

 * Say good bye to large chunks of code for handling meta boxes
 * Say hello to the beauty of easily adding meta boxes programmatically
 * Speed up your development phase
-* Never ever to bother about the problem why the meta data isn't stored as supposed to
+* Never ever have to bother about the problem why the meta data isn't stored as supposed to
 * Feel safe that your user won't change the meta boxes (as with a meta box GUI plugin)

 # Example